 A school district must offer free prekindergarten if it identifies at least 15 eligible children who are at least four years old.
 Tex.
 Educ.
 Code § 29.153(a-1).
 A child is eligible for prekindergarten, without paying tuition, if the child is or ever has been in the conservatorship of DFPS following an Adversary Hearing held as provided by Tex.
 Fam.
-Code § 262.201.
+Code § 262.201, or in foster care in another state or territory if the child resides in Texas.
 Tex.
 Educ.
 Code § 29.153(b)(6).
+A child who is eligible under Tex.
+Educ.
+Code § 29.153(b) at the age of three remains eligible for prekindergarten for the following school year.
+Tex.
+Educ.
+Code § 29.153(g).

 Special Issue: The school district will require a prekindergarten verification letter from DFPS to verify eligibility for children currently or formerly in DFPS conservatorship.
+For children not in Texas DFPS conservatorship, the letters will likely need to be obtained through the child welfare agency of the state where the child was in foster care.